 (photo: Aroma Antico tarallini and aroma stix <or bread sticks> made with red pepper flake, sesame seed, and fennel seed)

 Aroma Antico’s Rallini are made without preservatives, artificial flavorings, and GMOs.
 Aroma Antico also uses real extra virgin olive oil, NY Finger Lakes region white wine, and unbleached Dakota wheat flour to make their product.
-The spices used in the Rallini are also top notch and include red pepper flake, black pepper, garlic, and fennel seed.
+The spices used in the Rallini are also top notch and include red pepper flake

 (photo: tarallini made with black pepper)

 I sampled all four of the spiced Rallini and each tarallini had the spice baked all the way through the product and the flavor component was huge.
 The red pepper flake Rallini was nice and spicy and you could see how the olive oil and red pepper flake baked into the product when examining the Rallini closely.
 The black pepper variety had a pronounced flavor and was quite good, but my favorite, slightly ahead of the red pepper flake flavor, was fennel seed.
 Like the Columbus’ Artisan Finocchiona salami

 ), the Rallini fennel tarallini had great fennel seed flavor and were nutty, vibrant, and slightly tart.
 I went through a bowl of the Fennel Rallini within minutes; they were that good.